Qualified Gulfport Traumatic Brain Injury Lawyer Ready to Win Your Case

 Defective hand tools, power tools, earth moving equipment, forklifts, and other types of equipment and machinery can present extreme risks for workers and homeowners.
 If you or a family member has suffered a head injury, back injury, broken bone, loss of limb, or any other catastrophic injury as a result of a defective tool or piece of equipment or machinery, you may be entitled to a significant financial recovery.

-Q&A with Our Mississippi Product Defect Lawyers
+Q&A with Our Mississippi Product Liability Lawyers

 Q: When is a product considered to be legally 'defective'?